drcapybara/CAPY-pqARK/README.md

 ## Quick start:

-You can download the repo and run the main brain successfully with:
+You can download the repo and run the main branch with:
 ```bash
 cargo test
 ```